ckeditor/ckeditor5-demos/ai-assistant/README.md

 # AI Assistant editor

 Add powerful AI content creation tools into CKEditor.
-Use pre-made prompts or custom queries to have AI write, rephrase, translate or summarize your text.
+Use pre-made prompts or custom queries to have AI write, rephrase, translate, or summarize your text.

 This demo showcases most of the CKEditor features along with some premium addons: Export to PDF/Word, Import from Word.